Vivian Wilson

-Vivian Jenna Wilson (born April 15, 2004) is an American social media personality and model.
-A member of the Musk family, she is the eldest daughter of businessman Elon Musk and his first wife, Justine Wilson.
-Wilson came out as a transgender woman in 2020, and was featured in Teen Vogue in 2025.
+Vivian Jenna Wilson (born April 17, 2004) is an American and Canadian social media personality and model.
+She is the eldest daughter of Elon Musk and his first wife, Justine Musk.
+In 2020, Wilson came out as a transgender woman, began treatment for gender dysphoria, and became estranged from Elon Musk, changing her legal name two years later.
+In March 2025, she featured on the cover of Teen Vogue.
+Later that year she signed with the talent agency CAA, having returned to Los Angeles for modelling after dropping out from Temple University in Japan.

+Wilson has been described by Teen Vogue as chronically online and politically outspoken.
+She identifies as a leftist and supports universal basic income, health care, reducing wealth inequality, and human rights.
+Wilson has been critical of Elon Musk's actions and views on transgender rights, as well as her portrayal in his biography by Walter Isaacson.
+Musk has blamed his estranged relationship with Wilson on "neo-Marxist" influences, a characterization that Wilson rejects.

 Early life and gender identity

-Vivian Jenna Wilson was born on April 15, 2004, in Los Angeles, California, to South African–born businessman Elon Musk and his first wife, Canadian author Justine Musk.
+Vivian Jenna Wilson was born on April 17, 2004, in Los Angeles, California, to South African businessman Elon Musk and his first wife, Canadian author Justine Wilson.
 Through her mother, Wilson is a Canadian citizen.
 She was conceived through in vitro fertilization (IVF); her father reportedly used sex-selective IVF to ensure she would be a boy.
-Wilson stated that her father was often absent, "cold", "quick to anger", "uncaring", and "narcissistic."
-Additionally, he often harassed her for displaying "femininity and queerness".
+Wilson stated that her father was often absent, "cold", "quick to anger", "uncaring", and "narcissistic".
+She also said he often harassed her for displaying "femininity and queerness".
 Musk, separately, shared anecdotes of her as a child, stating that Wilson was "born gay and slightly autistic" and used to "pick out clothes for me to wear like a jacket and tell me it was 'fabulous!
-Wilson rejects her father's anecdotes, describing them as an attempt to characterize her as a camp gay man.
-Wilson's parents divorced in 2008, and agreed to share custody of her and her other siblings.
+Wilson rejects her father's anecdotes, describing them as an untrue attempt to characterize her as a camp gay man.
+Wilson's parents divorced in 2008, and agreed to share custody of her and her siblings.
 She attended the Crossroads School in Santa Monica.